quintinfsmith/pagan/README.md

 ## Contribute or Contact

-Pull requests are welcome but if you're not confident with development, feel free to create an issue
+Pull requests are welcome (no AI please) but if you're not confident with development, feel free to create an issue

 https://github.com/quintinfsmith/pagan/issues

 If you have a feature request or any questions, you can also email me